 - Driving With a Suspended License

-There are also cases in which receiving too many speeding tickets, or failure to pay ticket fines could lead you to need an SR22 filing.
+There are also cases in which receiving too many points against your driver's license or other administrative action could lead you to need an SR22 filing.

 An SR22 filing is a fairly painless penalty in theory.
 It is not difficult to get the filing added onto a new or existing car insurance policy, and every car insurance agent knows how to do it.
 And even better, the actual filing is inexpensive.